Value of a Firm – Definition

-Calculating OFCF in such a way gives a more accurate picture of cash generating capabilities of a firm.
+Calculating OFCF in such a way gives a more accurate picture of the cash-generating capabilities of a firm.
 Once OFCF is computed, one can use a suitable discount rate to find the present value of OFCF.
 On the basis of the sum of all the present value of future operating cash flows, one can decide on whether to take over a firm or not.

 While the above approaches may seem cumbersome, one can also make use of business valuation calculators.
 Value of a Firm Calculator can help buyers and sellers determine the true value in no time.
 For different industries, different business valuation calculators have been developed by finance experts.

 Book Value of a Firm

-As the name implies, the book value of the firm is its value as reflected in its ‘books’ or financial statements.
+As the name implies, the firm’s book value is its value as reflected in its ‘books’ or financial statements.
 It is the difference between the assets and liabilities of a firm as per its balance sheet.
 It is the shareholder’s equity in the balance sheet.
-This is the true worth of business when its liabilities are netted off from its assets.
+This is the true worth of a business when its liabilities are net off from its assets.

-For example, if company ABC has total assets worth $500 million and total liabilities amounting to $450 million, the book value of the firm would be $50 million (computed by deducting the value of liabilities from that of assets).
+For example, if company ABC has total assets worth $500 million.
+And its total liabilities amounting to $450 million, the firm’s book value would be $50 million (by deducting the value of liabilities from that of assets).
 This means that if a company XYZ is to purchase company ABC, then it will have to shell $50 million out of its pocket, the actual book value of buying company ABC.

 Market Value of a Firm

 The market value of a company, also known as market capitalization, is its value as reflected in the stock exchange.
 It is calculated by multiplying a company’s outstanding share by its current market price.

 For example, if the company ABC has 10 million shares outstanding and the market price of each share is $50.
 The market value of the company would be $500 million, assuming there are only common shares issued in the market.